Please be aware of various precinct upgrades, events and changes before your visit.VIEW ALERTS

 2. Divide up your calories among carbs, protein and fat.
-Always keep your protein and fat intake equal to one another (it’s recommended you consume 1 gram of protein per pound of your bodyweight), while lowering and raising your your carb intake according to your workout schedule.
+Always keep your protein and fat intake equal to one another (in terms of calorie intake, not per gram) while lowering and raising your your carb intake according to your workout schedule.
 On days you eat more carbs, your protein and fat intake will be lower, and on days you eat fewer carbs, your protein and fat intake will be higher, with your total calories always equalling your goal number.

 Just make sure that you always consume enough calories every day, and that you eat enough fiber during low carb days.

 Want to kick start your fitness goals?
 Get a free 7 day trial at the world-class Melbourne Sports Centres MSAC.